 The DPI values signify the resolution of the image on the PDF page, not the DPI metadata embedded in the image file.

-source (str | pathlib.Path | BinaryIO) – Input JPEG, given as file path or readable byte buffer.
+source (str | pathlib.Path | BinaryIO) – Input JPEG, given as file path or readable byte stream.

 pages (list[PdfPage] | None) – If replacing an image, pass in a list of loaded pages that might contain it, to update their cache.